-The Nation's readiness depends on emergency management professionals who execute the mission on behalf of the federal and SLTT governments.
+The Nation's readiness depends on emergency management professionals who execute the mission on behalf of Federal and SLTT governments.
 This requires a scalable and capable National incident workforce that can adapt and deploy to a changing risk landscape, greater integration with our partners at all levels, and the ability to communicate and coordinate effectively in every situation.

-In 2017, FEMA announced our intent to embed our staff within SLTT partner offices to help provide a more coordinated FEMA presence to improve customer service and provide targeted technical assistance to help build capacity and address capability gaps.
+In 2017, FEMA announced our intent to embed FEMA staff within SLTT partner offices to help provide a more coordinated FEMA presence to improve customer service and provide targeted technical assistance to help build capacity and address capability gaps.
 The first FEMA Integration Team (FIT) was placed in the North Carolina State Emergency Management Office in 2018.
 Prior to Hurricane Florence, the North Carolina FIT developed an understanding of the state's capabilities, gaps, and processes, and helped to develop and share potential needs.
 Because of the team's proximity and co-location, the FIT began incident preparations for Hurricane Florence much sooner and with a better understanding of issues, prior to landfall.
 Currently, FEMA has FITs embedded in 16 states with more to follow.
-The FY 2020 President's Budget requests \$1.7 million and 25 positions to support the FIT initiative.
+The FY 2020 Budget request includes \$1.7 million and 25 positions to support the FIT initiative.

-To overcome communications challenges in Puerto Rico during and after Hurricane Maria, FEMA deployed its Mobile Emergency Response Support resources with mobile satellite, mobile radio, and logistics support services to provide command and control communications, situational awareness, and program delivery.
-Building on lessons learned from FEMA's response to Hurricane Maria and other disasters, the FY 2020 President's Budget requests \$6.0 million for the acquisition of six Mobile Emergency Operations Vehicles (MEOV).
+To overcome communications challenges in Puerto Rico during and after Hurricane Maria, FEMA deployed its Mobile Emergency Response Support (MERS) resources with mobile satellite, mobile radio, and logistics support services to provide command and control communications, situational awareness, and program delivery.
+Building on lessons learned from FEMA's response to Hurricane Maria and other disasters, the FY 2020 Budget request includes \$6.0 million for the acquisition of six Mobile Emergency Office Vehicles (MEOV).
 MEOVs provide critical command and control capability in the field.
-MEOVs are the primary command and control platforms utilized to support all-hazards response and provide critical leadership capability in the field.
+MEOVs are the primary command and control platforms utilized to support all-hazards response.

 FEMA added more than 200 agencies to the list of state, local, territorial, and tribal authorities with access and ability to use the Integrated Public Alert and Warning System (IPAWS) to send emergency alerts and warnings to the public.
-We also provided technical alert and warning assistance and support to multiple state and local agencies including for wildfires in California and for hurricanes and volcanoes in Hawaii, and live public alert tests for the Navajo Nation.
-The FY 2020 President's Budget requests \$9.6 million to modernize five IPAWS Primary Entry Point (PEP) Stations.
+We also provided technical alert and warning assistance and support to multiple state and local agencies including for wildfires in California and for hurricanes and volcanoes in Hawaii, and live public alert tests for the Navaho Nation.
+FEMA's FY 2020 Budget request includes \$9.6 million to modernize five IPAWS Primary Entry Point (PEP) Stations.

-The FY 2020 President's Budget also requests \$3.0 million to expand FEMA's distribution center in Hawaii to gain an additional 54,000 square feet to increase stock levels of prepositioned life-saving and life-sustaining commodities maintained in areas of operation outside the continental United States.
+The FY 2020 Budget also includes a request for \$3.0 million to expand the distribution center in Hawaii to gain an additional 54,000 square feet to increase stock levels of pre-positioned life-saving and life-sustaining commodities maintained in areas of operation outside the continental United States.
 FEMA's stock target for food in the State of Hawaii is being increased from 558,000 meals to 3.81 million meals.
 Water stock targets are increasing from 372,000 liters to a capacity of 5.71 million liters.